-Make sure that you have a LAN card (also known as a network adapter) installed on the PC so you can use the Web-based Utility.
+Make sure that you have a network adapter installed on the PC so you can use the Web-based Utility.

 6. The Web-based Utility does not recognize my password.

 The password is case-sensitive.
 Make sure you are using the correct case(s) when entering the password.